pococms/website/docs/glossary.md

 Synonymous with [webroot](#web-root).

 ## webroot

 The webroot is a directory contains all files generated by Poco CMS required for your website.
-By default it's a subdirectory under the directory used for your home named `WWW` but you can designate a different directory using the `webroot` [command line option](cli.html#webroot)
+By default it's a subdirectory under the directory used for your project named `WWW`.
+You can designate a different directory using the `webroot` [command line option](cli.html#webroot)